ansys/pymeilisearch/doc/source/user-guide/cli-usage.rst

 Required arguments:

-- ``--template <template>`` indicates the Name of the template to use or specify the path where the template is located.
+- ``--template <template name or path>`` indicates the Name of the template to use or specify the path where the template is located.
     Available templates are `sphinx_pydata` and `default`.
-The config file required to know which content you want to scrape.
+The `config file` required to know which content you want to scrape.
-    The example config files available in `meilisearch-docs-scrapper`_.
+    The example `config files` available in `meilisearch-docs-scrapper`_.

 .. _meilisearch-docs-scrapper: https://github.com/meilisearch/docs-scraper#set-your-config-file

-- ``--index <index>`` indicates the name of the Meilisearch index used to identify the content.
+- ``--index <index name>`` indicates the name of the Meilisearch index used to identify the content.
 - ``<source>`` is the type source to upload.
 It can be ``html``, ``url``, or ``github``.
 - ``<location>`` indicates the location of the files or website to upload.